Three teenagers arrested for allegedly gang-defiling fellow student | Ghana News Agency

-Koforidua, April 18, GNA – The police have arrested three male juveniles, aged between 15 and 17 years, for allegedly gang-defiling a 15-year-old girl at Aboabo Junior High School in the Akuapim North Municipality of the Eastern Region.
+Koforidua, April 18, GNA – The police have arrested three male juveniles, aged between 15 and 17 years, for allegedly gang-defiling a 15-year-old girl at Aboabo in the Akuapim North Municipality of the Eastern Region.

-Following the incident on January 27, 2024, the police arrested the suspects, who had since made two appearances before the Mampong Magistrate Court to face prosecution for their alleged actions.
+Following the incident on January 27, 2024, the Police arrested the suspects, who have since made two appearances before the Mampong Magistrate Court to face prosecution for their alleged actions.

-The case had sent shockwaves through the community and raised concerns about the safety and well-being of students in educational institutions.
+The case has sent shockwaves through the community and raised concerns about the safety and well-being of children in the community.

 In Ghana, the Criminal Offences Act, 1960 (29), prohibits any “natural or unnatural knowledge of a child less than sixteen years of age,” consequently, any person, regardless of their gender, who engages in sexual intercourse with a child, with or without their consent, is found liable to the crime.